Hello, Tuesdays on the Run!

 “I kind of knew it (was her last race) and it made it easier to get on the bus to get swept.
 I got to be with her and experience it from her side.
 It made her so happy.
 She got so much support from the runners, ” said Jane.

-While she wasn’t able to attend the Walt Disney World events this year, she was certainly there in spirit through the love of her running family and friends in the Pacebook Running Club.
+While she wasn’t able to attend the Walt Disney World events this year, she was certainly there in spirit through the love of her running family and friends.

-The group even Face Timed her into the meetup.?
+Facebook groups even Face Timed her into the meetup.
 She was truly part of the family.

 Her name became my mantra for completing every step.